GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_history.md

 A potential issue was identified in September 2024 affecting the [DEA Geometric Median and Median Absolute Deviation (Landsat)](/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/) product.
 A bug in the processing code related to multithreading with `numexpr` may have caused a 400 × 400 pixel data block to be misplaced (effectively, duplicated) within a small number of tiles.
 Initial estimates suggested that approximately 8–12 tiles across the full GeoMAD archive could have been affected; however, the specific tiles were unknown.
 The underlying cause was subsequently identified and fixed in the codebase.
-In late 2025, a programmatic review was conducted across the entire archive to detect any duplicated 400 × 400 pixel data blocks within each tile, excluding blocks that were fully no‑data.
+In late 2025, the entire GeoMAD data repository was programmatically reviewed to detect any duplicated 400 × 400 pixel data blocks within each tile, excluding blocks that were fully no‑data.
 No evidence of affected tiles was found.
 Based on this investigation, the issue is now considered resolved, and the notification has been moved to the change log.

 ### 30 Apr 2025: The 2024 annual data is now available